-India facing `very complicated challenge' from China, ensuring no attempt made to change status quo in border areas unilaterally: Jaishankar
+India Facing `Very Complicated Challenge' From China, Ensuring No Attempt Made To Change Status Quo In Border Areas Unilaterally: Jaishankar

 “Under PM Modi, we are not thinking just of tomorrow, we are not even thinking of the next term.
 We are thinking really beyond.
 And in many ways, without exaggerations, we are today laying the foundation of what is the global footprint,” he said.

 The rise of India has a very special significance in the world as the only comparable rise was that of China, Jaishankar said.
-(PTI)
+(Agencies)

+India Facing `Very Complicated Challenge’ From China, Ensuring No Attempt Made To Change Status Quo In Border Areas Unilaterally: Jaishankar

+Ahmedabad, May 28 : External Affairs Minister S Jaishankar has said India faces a “very complicated challenge” from China, and the Narendra Modi government has taken steps to ensure no attempts are made to change the status quo in the border areas unilaterally.